Dana0907/OCR_Learn/README.md

 # OCR_Learn
-this is a ocr learning program
+this is a ocr learning program.
+Here is a record of my journey!